LATaylor-guardian/scala-play.g8/README.md

 sbt new guardian/scala-play.g8
 ```

+You will be asked to fill out some properties required for correctly building your project.

-Move to your new project and it should compile and run.
+Once done, move to your new project and it should compile and run.
 Now you can begin customising for your specific projects needs and get started!